Black Crypt

-Black Crypt is a role-playing video game.
-It was Raven Software's debut title, and was published for the Amiga by Electronic Arts in 1992.
+Black Crypt is a role-playing video game for the Amiga published by Electronic Arts in 1992.
+It was Raven Software's debut title.
 Its 3D realtime style is similar to FTL Games' popular Dungeon Master, where the player leads a party of four heroes through a large dungeon to ultimately confront and defeat a powerful enemy.
-A version for the Sega Mega Drive was in development, but never released.
+A version for the Mega Drive was in development, but never released.